Moreneecoder/link-me-up-bot/README.md

 - Install [git](https://git-scm.com/downloads)
 - Install [the Ruby programming language](https://ruby-doc.org/downloads/), if you haven't already.
 - Open Terminal
-- Navigate to the preferred location/folder you want the game on your local machine.
+- Navigate to the preferred location/folder you want the app on your local machine.
 Use `cd <file-path>` for this.
-- Run `git clone https://github.com/Moreneecoder/link-me-up-bot.git` to download the game source file.
+- Run `git clone https://github.com/Moreneecoder/link-me-up-bot.git` to download the bot source file.
 - Now that you have a local copy of the project, navigate to the root of the project folder from your terminal.
 - Run `bundle install` to install all dependencies in the Gemfile file.
 - One last **important** detail.
 To control your bot uniquely, you will need a Telegram Bot Api *token* from the [Botfather](https://core.telegram.org/bots#6-botfather)
-- When you get your api token from Botfather, open the bot_init.rb file and replace the value of the token variable with your new token.
+- When you get your api token from Botfather, open the main.rb file and replace the value of the token variable with your new token.
 The current value of the token variable should be `ENV['BOT_API_KEY']`.

 ### Other Dependencies